arichtman/nix/README.md

 ## Known issues/TODO

-- Recurring WSL2 systemd issue, we have a fix but it's ugly.
+- ~Recurring WSL2 systemd issue, we have a fix but it's ugly.~ Work machine is off Windows, home we now have a dedicated NixOS box.
-- homes/shared.nix not being incorporated suddenly???
-- Incorporating the mac configuration into the central flake.
 - Look into `buildEnv` over `devShell`
+- Perhaps actually put something useful in myShell
+- Maybe test out packaging a toy app/repo

 ## Use